neuroinformatics-unit/datashuttle/docs/source/pages/get_started/set-up-a-project.md

 TODO: think more about the credentials file... its' stupid to have this itself plain text in datashuttle?

-Despite this layer of security, it is not reccomended to use datashuttle for remote connectivity on a machine to which you do not have secure access, even with password protection of the RClone config.
+Despite this layer of security, it is not recommended to use datashuttle for remote connectivity on a machine to which you do not have secure access, even with password protection of the RClone config.

 TODO: test if `pass` is not installed on linux that the error is propagated to the TUI properly